12 Ways to Beat Gym Anxiety

 1. Plan your workout in advance

 If you realize that the fear of the unknown is a common trigger for your gym anxiety, spend some time planning your gym sesh before going in.
+If you're a beginner, finding a great training plan or coach will help you learn what to do and feel more confident.
 If you need a training plan for strength training workouts or running, we at Runstreet offer incredible Training Plans that are personalized just for you.
 This way, when you enter the gym, you know where to head, what machine you need, and how long your workout will be.

 If you don't feel ready for a full workout, don’t pressure yourself unnecessarily.
 Instead, head to the gym and spend time walking on a treadmill for 15 minutes, or try a rowing machine for 10 minutes and leave.
 Little goals are what add up to the big ones!